SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 This will:

 - Start a local Daml sandbox on an available port.
-- Run the projection runner to project events from the sandbox into a Postgres instance managed by [Test Containers](https://www.testcontainers.org/).
+- Run Scribe to stream events from the sandbox into a Postgres instance managed by [Test Containers](https://www.testcontainers.org/).
 - Test that the API correctly returns data based on what commands have been submitted to the ledger API.
 - Tear down the sandbox and wallet views application at the end of the test suite.

+Note: in future the JAR file should be replaced by a containerized version of Scribe.

 To run specific test cases for the wallet backend, you need to export an enviroment variable for this: